What is South Flow?

 Wind directions in the mornings can be determined by residents by referring to WebTrak, a tool provided by the Noise Office to allow residents to track aircraft over their neighborhoods.
 The weather in WebTrak is in real time, and is measured from instruments at the airport.

-Why am I hearing aircraft in South Flow?
+Why am I noticing so many aircraft in South Flow over my area?
 Has something changed?

-In response to an increase in the number of complaints from communities west of SJC in the fall of 2016, the Noise Office determined that the volume of aircraft operating in South Flow had increased and the density of aircraft passing along an existing flight corridor over Sunnyvale into SJC had increased.
+In response to an increase in the number of complaints from communities west of SJC beginning in the fall of 2016, the Noise Office determined that the concentration/density of aircraft passing along an existing flight corridor over Sunnyvale, Cupertino and Mountain View into SJC had increased.

-Noise Office analysis has shown that historically aircraft over Sunnyvale have been dispersed over a wide area with few complaints from residents.
-While not applicable to all aircraft operating in South Flow, many aircraft now consistently pass within a narrow corridor over residential neighborhoods in Sunnyvale, resulting in continued disturbance from those aircraft.
+Noise Office analysis has shown that historically, aircraft arriving into SJC directed over these areas was dispersed over a wide area with few complaints from residents.
+While not applicable to all aircraft operating in South Flow, many now consistently pass within a narrow corridor over residential neighborhoods in Sunnyvale, Cupertino, and Mountain View, resulting in continued disturbance from those aircraft.

 How has the Airport Responded?

 During the November 2016 SJC Airport Commission meeting, Sunnyvale community members voiced their concerns regarding South Flow operations to the Airport Commission during a public comment session.
 As air traffic procedures are within the sole jurisdiction of the FAA, airport staff were directed by the Airport Commission to send a letter directly to the FAA.
 This would inform them of the Noise Office's findings and request that they review south flow flight procedures with the goal of reducing noise impacts on Sunnyvale residents.
 The letter was signed by the SJC Director of Aviation and sent to the FAA on November 30, 2016.

 While the FAA responded to staff’s correspondence, the response offered no adjustments in the procedure.